ROSA Research Team

 Jyoti’s main areas of research interests and expertise are in patient-reported outcomes and the application of modern psychometric methods to develop, validate and implement quality of life assessment instruments.

 POSTDOCTORAL RESEARCHER: Statistics

 Azmeraw T. Amare is a Clinical Epidemiologist and data scientist with a research interest in healthy ageing, personalised medicine, and global public health.
-Currently, he is working at the South Australian Health and Medical Research Institute (SAHMRI) as a data analyst for the Healthy Ageing Research Consortium & Registry of Older South Australians (ROSA) projects.
+Currently, he is working at the South Australian Health and Medical Research Institute (SAHMRI) as a data analyst for the Healthy Ageing Research Consortium & Registry of Senior Australians’ (ROSA) projects.